adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #92 On the front-end install firebase with 'npm i firebase-tools' in the terminal

-#93 Deploy the front-end to Heroku.
+#93 Deploy the front-end to Firebase.
 Follow THE STEPS:
 1) set-up the new application on FireBase DASHBOARD
 2) run the commands (in the terminal: IN THE FRONT-END FOLDER)
     - 'firebase login' to login in through the CLI